-You’ve heard of the Internet of Things (IoT), right?
+You’ve heard of the internet of things, right?

-It means your fridge can order its own milk and your heat pump knows to come on just in time for it to be toasty warm for when you get home.
-But much more than a novelty, the Internet of Things is set to change the workplace too, making business more efficient, transparent, and frankly, easier for those running it.
+It's IoT, and it means your fridge can order its own milk and your heat pump knows to turn on in time for it to be toasty warm for when you get home.
+But much more than a novelty, the internet of things is set to change the workplace too, making business more efficient, transparent and easier for those running it.

-Here are the five ways IoT will give you an edge in business:
+Here are the five ways IoT could give you an edge in business:

 Amazon, Uber and other online retailers have mastered the art of on-time delivery.
 While stock control systems may tell you how much product you need to have on hand to fulfil customer orders, once the product leaves the warehouse your clients now expect to see specifically how far away their delivery is.
 IoT means they can watch their delivery, right to their doorstep.
 As a customer, that’s a big reason to use you and not your competitor.